Ckrenzer/Ckrenzer/README.md

 # I use GitHub to Learn, Share, and Grow
 Repos started in 2020 or 2021 were created while in undergrad and may be hot messes!
 I will not remove them, however, as it's important to remember your humble beginnings.
 A few of those were essentially desperate pleas saying, *"Please hire me, I have used algorithm x before--I have a project portfolio to talk about!"*, in response to employers asking which algorithms I've used in the past.
 We've all been there.
 But it's good to have a sense of urgency.
 Messy as they are, I still appreciate that I took the time to fill everything up with comments and documentation.

-These days, my projects stay structured and organized!
+These days, I work on projects that interest me or allow me to learn.
+New projects stay structured and organized!

 # Fun Facts